Eucalyptus trees, swirling red dust and wide, open roads: Wimmera Mallee is regional Australia at its most quintessential.

 From stoic school teachers to farmers with sun-bleached hair, here, a cast of local characters have kept the region alive despite the usual foibles of rural life: drought, bushfire and dwindling populations.

 As agricultural researcher Deb Anderson once said, “Wimmera Mallee has been singled out as a poignant case of ‘struggle country’”, a place where harsh conditions are met with spirited sagas of community perseverance.

-As farming technology evolved at the turn of the 21stcentury, hundreds of wheat silos lay dormant; their collapse often signalling the end for many nearby shops, restaurants and pubs who depended on local footfall for survival.
+As farming technology evolved at the turn of the 21st century, hundreds of wheat silos lay dormant; their collapse often signalling the end for many nearby shops, restaurants and pubs that depend on local footfall for survival.

 For Brisbane artist Guido van Helten, these silos represented much more than economic decline.
 He saw the perfect blank canvas, a mass of towering concrete amplified by endless sunburnt plains and cloudless skies.

 In early 2016, he fulfilled a long-held dream, transforming a wheat silo in Brim into a soaring open-air mural depicting a quartet of anonymous farmers.

 Van Helten’s mural struck a chord.
 This wasn’t just a case of ‘plonk art’ (where developers affix an arbitrary sculpture to appease council regulations), this was an artwork that was deeply connected to Brim; it was both for and of the people.